Rational Functions on the Projective Line from a Computational Viewpoint: Classification of Groups Using Machine Learning

 \subsubsection{Addressing Class Imbalance}

-To counteract the pronounced class imbalance, we apply class weighting to the Random Forest classifier, a technique designed to prioritize minority classes during training.
-The weight for each class \( i \) is computed as
+To partially mitigate the class imbalance, we apply class weighting to the Random Forest classifier.
+For each class~$i$ we assign a weight $w_i = \frac{N}{C \times n_i}$, where $N$ is the total number of samples, $C$ the number of classes, and $n_i$ the number of samples in class~$i$.
+This increases the influence of underrepresented classes during training.

-where \( N \) is the total number of samples, \( C \) is the number of classes, and \( n_i \) is the number of samples in class \( i \).
-This adjustment assigns higher weights to underrepresented classes, inversely proportional to their frequency, aiming to balance their influence in the model.
-After retraining with these weights, the overall accuracy remains high at 99.96\%, and the updated performance metrics are presented in Table \ref{tab:weighted_performance}.
-Notably, recall improves for some minority classes---e.g., 'A4' increases from 0.58 to 0.83---but remains inadequate for others, with 'C2-1' dropping to 0.10 and 'V4-1' to 0.29.
-These results suggest that while class weighting mitigates some effects of imbalance, it alone cannot fully compensate for the limitations of using coefficients as features.
+After retraining with these weights, the reported accuracy remains $99.96\%$, but the performance across classes becomes more informative.
+As shown in Table~\ref{tab:weighted_performance}, recall improves for some minority groups—for example, $A4$ increases from $0.58$ to $0.83$—while other rare classes remain difficult to identify (e.g.\ $C2$--$1$ decreases to $0.10$ and $V4$--$1$ to $0.29$).
+This indicates that class weighting reduces, but does not eliminate, the limitations inherent in using coefficients rather than invariant-based representations.